Submit Article

 What Were the Facts of This Case?

-At the inspection pit, Chan, Shafiq and Aidil were instructed to alight.
-The ICA officers then checked their belongings.
-Shafiq’s items included one luggage bag, one small red plastic bag, and one big red plastic bag.
-The big red plastic bag contained a blue Nestle “Lactogen” baby milk powder box and an orange “Julie’s” packet of biscuits.
-When SSgt Hamdan asked Shafiq about the milk powder box, Shafiq said it belonged to his aunt and that she had asked him to bring it home for his nephew or niece.
-SSgt Hamdan noticed glue stains on the top of the milk powder box and, finding this suspicious, pressed the box and heard a “crunchy” sound.
-He asked Shafiq for permission to open it; Shafiq agreed.
-The court noted that Shafiq did not appear nervous at that time.
+During the inspection, Shafiq’s belongings included one luggage bag, one small red plastic bag, and one big red plastic bag, which were kept in the boot.
+The big red plastic bag contained a blue Nestlé “Lactogen” baby milk powder box (“blue milk powder box”) and an orange “Julie’s” packet of biscuits (“orange biscuit packet”).
+When SSgt Hamdan asked Shafiq who the blue milk powder box belonged to, Shafiq said it belonged to his aunt and that she had asked him to bring it home for his nephew or niece.

 How Did the Court Analyse the Issues?